 The print order can also be set or canceled for all the images in the memory card.
-With standard printing, one print will be printed for each image.
+One standard-type print will be ordered for all the images.
 Note that after following the "Selecting Individual Images" procedure, if you do the "Selecting All Images" procedure, the print order will change to "All images."